DarshanBhandigare/STATUS200/README.md

 ## 🎨 Design Philosophy

-Status 200 focuses on a clean, premium, and recruiter-friendly experience:
+Status-200 focuses on a clean, premium, and recruiter-friendly experience:

 - Minimal but expressive visual language
 - Fast editing workflow